DISLMcGill/pandas-query-generator/README.md

   -h, --help            show this help message and exit --max-groupby-columns MAX_GROUPBY_COLUMNS
-                        Maximum number of columns in group by operations --max-merges MAX_MERGES
+                        Maximum number of columns in group by operations (default: 0)
+  --max-merges MAX_MERGES
-                        Maximum number of table merges allowed --max-projection-columns MAX_PROJECTION_COLUMNS
+                        Maximum number of table merges allowed (default: 2) --max-projection-columns MAX_PROJECTION_COLUMNS
-                        Maximum number of columns to project --max-selection-conditions MAX_SELECTION_CONDITIONS
+                        Maximum number of columns to project (default: 0) --max-selection-conditions MAX_SELECTION_CONDITIONS
-                        Maximum number of conditions in selection operations --multi-line          Format queries on multiple lines --num-queries NUM_QUERIES
+                        Maximum number of conditions in selection operations (default: 0)
+  --multi-line          Format queries on multiple lines (default: False) --num-queries NUM_QUERIES
-                        The number of queries to generate --output-file OUTPUT_FILE
+                        The number of queries to generate (default: None) --output-file OUTPUT_FILE
-                        The name of the file to write the results to --schema SCHEMA       Path to the relational schema JSON file --verbose             Print extra generation information
+                        The name of the file to write the results to (default: queries.txt)
+  --schema SCHEMA       Path to the relational schema JSON file (default:
+                        None)
+  --verbose             Print extra generation information and statistics
+                        (default: False)
 ```

 ### Prior Art